kyoz/vim-galore-vi/README.md

 know that you just pasted the text, it thinks you're an extremely fast typist.
 Accordingly, it tries to indent the lines and fails.

-Obviously this is not an issue, if you paste using Vim's registers, e.g. `"+p`, because then Vim knows that you're actually pasting.
+Obviously this is not an issue, if you paste using Vim's registersDTree Toggle, because then Vim knows that you're actually pasting.

 To workaround this, you have to `:set paste`, so it gets pasted as-is.
 See `:h